bmill3r/EpiClass/docs/source/index.rst

 tempsToMDs.csv should be a two column file indicating the methylation density a melting temperature corresponds to for the given locus for which DREAMing was performed. numberCpGs indicates the number of internal CpGs within the given locus for which DREAMing was performed.
 Both of these are required.

-Methylation Density Binary Classifier performance
+Methylation Density Binary Classifier (MDBC) performance
 -------------------------------------------------
 Compute the optimal methylation density cutoff for the case and control samples, given the sequence methylation density profiles for the genomic region of interest (or pooled genomic regions::